slimphp/Slim-Website/docs/start/upgrade.md

 `$app->configureMode(...)` has been removed in v3.

 ## Removal of PrettyExceptions
-PrettyExceptions cause lots of issues for many people, so this have been removed.
+PrettyExceptions cause lots of issues for many people, so these have been removed.

 ## Route::setDefaultConditions(...) has been removed
 We have switched routers which enable you to keep the default conditions regex inside of the route pattern.